-J.S.O. presents the second annual Sadie Hawkins Dance . . .
+J.S.O. presents the second annual Sadie Hawkins Dance ....
 Golden Slipper in Glen Cove scene of first Senior Class Dance and the first college dance held off-campus . . .
-April Fool issue of the STATESMAN creates quite a stir . . . some students begin plans for move to Stony Brook ... annual trip to the American Shakespeare Festival at Stratford . . . this year, "Twelfth Night" . . .
-Special issue of the STATESMAN B.A. degree approved for Sept. . . .
-March 24 de-clared "University Day" . . . rings go on display . . .
-University holds annual Open House for next year's frosh on "Culture, Anarchy and Science" . . .
-Council for Political Inquiry presents "Sounds of Protest" and "Operation Abolition" . . . storm of discussion follows trip to "Hamlet" sponsored by Humanities Division.
+April Fool issue of the STATESMAN creates quite a stir . . . . some students begin plans for move to Stony Brook .... annual trip to the American Shakespeare Festival at Stratford . . . . this year, "Twelfth Night" . . . .
+Special issue of the STATESMAN . . . . versity holds annual Open House for next year's frosh . . .
+Paul Goodman speaks on "Culture, Anarchy and Science" . . .
+Council for Political Inquiry presents "Sounds of Protest" and "Operation Abolition" . . . storm of discussion follows .... trip to "Hamlet" sponsored by Humanities Division.